ShashiPrithan/E-portfolio/README.md

 **Data Quality Control for City of Vancouver Block Numbers**

  **Project Description**
 The objective of this project is to use AWS services to create a thorough Data Quality Control (DQC) framework for the City of Vancouver block numbers dataset.
 In order to guarantee data accuracy, completeness, consistency, and dependability, the project will set up procedures for data profiling, cleansing, validation, monitoring, and reporting.
-Among the AWS tools that will help the project manage, validate, and monitor data quality are S3, **AWS Glue, **Athena, **CloudWatch, and **KMS.
+Among the AWS tools that will help the project manage, validate, and monitor data quality are S3, **AWS Glue**, **Athena**, **CloudWatch**, and **KMS**.
 The end result will be reliable data integrity, easier city planning, and better operational decision-making for infrastructure and governance improvements.

 **Project Title:**
 Data Quality Control for City of Vancouver Block Numbers Using AWS Services